MisterAmmaiu/wisconsin-led-map/README.md

 The goal of this project was to create a map of Wisconsin that contains several LEDs placed at specific locations.
 These LEDs would be turned on by corresponding buttons at the base of the map, and a brief info blurb about the location of the LED would be displayed on small display next to the buttons.
-This was designed to be an anniverary gift and was inspired by similar systems at museums used to interact with large maps or model cities.
+This was designed to be an anniversary gift and was inspired by similar systems at museums used to interact with large maps or model cities.

 ## Demo